Car-byte/PintosOS/README.md

 # Pintos
-This is the Pintos operating system from https://pintos-os.org/
+This is the Pintos operating system https://pintos-os.org/

 I plan on adding various features.